 3. Select a container and click 'Add'.

 Search for "Task Manager" in the Container Library [F6] and add the container.
-You can then move the shortcut to any location in the workspace and also set it for Speed Launch.
+Move the shortcut to any location in the workspace and also set it for Speed Launch.

 Create a new Web URL shortcut (Ctrl+W) and paste the following into the URL field: